KevinTjon/SummonerTactics/Assets/_Project/Scripts/Map/README.md

 1. Add a `ChampionMovement` component to your champion GameObject
 2. Set the movement properties like speed and waypoint threshold
 3. The champion will automatically move along the assigned lane

+### Testing Champion Interactions

+1. Ensure the "Champion" layer exists in your Unity project (Edit > Project Settings > Tags and Layers)
+2. Spawn champions from different teams in the same lane
+3. Wait for them to detect each other and engage
+4. Use the "Disengage All Champions" button in the TestUI to disengage them

 ## Debugging